mixxorz/slippers/docs/docs/registering-components.md

 By default, the above methods will register components to the `slippers` tag register.
 This means that you need to load the `slippers` template tags before being able to use the components (`{% load slippers %}`).

-There might be cases where you want to register the components to a different tag register.
-For instance, if you're building a reusable component library using Slippers.
+There may be cases where you want to register the components to a different tag register; for instance, if you're building a reusable component library.

 To do this, you need to pass your own `register` to the `register_components` function.